 Being a guardian ad litem is a difficult job.
 In some cases, the facts are not clear.
 This is the case where both parties are providing different versions of the facts.
 In some cases, neither party may like the recommendation of the guardian ad litem.

 This means that parties should be extremely prepared for their meeting with a guardian ad litem.
-It is also often important that a party obtain the documents and evidence together that they think is important to get to their lawyer prior to meeting the guardian ad litem.
+It is also often important that a party obtain the documents and evidence together that they think is important to get to their lawyer before meeting the guardian ad litem.
 Important information could be school records, medical records, photos, videos, electronic evidence and other evidence that might have a bearing on custody.

 Their attorney can then review the information and provide the guardian ad litem what is relevant.
 A correspondence to the guardian ad litem from a party’s attorney setting forth the information and the goals of the client can help make a difference.